robuno/robuno.github.io/_pages/about.md

 I am senior Computer Engineering student at Kadir Has University.
 I am highly interested in machine learning & deep learning and computer vision.
 Currently, I working as an undergraduate researcher at [Cryptography, Security, and Privacy Research Group](https://crypto.ku.edu.tr/) on Privacy-Preserving Machine Learning (PPML).

 Apart from my work on artificial intelligence, I also develop projects on web technologies.
 I was intern at [ASELSAN](https://www.aselsan.com.tr/en).
 You can check my [CV](https://robuno.github.io/cv/) to view more detailed working&research experince.
-Feel free to contact me via mail or any social media channel!
+Feel free to contact me via mail or any social media channel! :zap:

 _<ins>This blog is still in development and I am trying to add content in my free time.
 Therefore, you may see some blank/uncompleted pages or content.
 In any cases, you can contact me via e-mail.</ins>_